 Let Yahweh be praised for his great power!

 - by his mighty arm

 Yahweh’s great power, manifested throughout creation, should evoke universal praise.

 The truth regarding Yahweh’s ruling the raging of the sea (vs. 9) calls to mind the account of Jesus and his disciples crossing the Sea of Galilee (Mk.
 4:35-41).
 After a long and arduous day of ministry, Jesus had fallen asleep in the back of the boat, leaving to his men the task of transporting them to the other side.
 A sudden, violent squall arose with such fury that his disciples, veteran fishermen, feared that their boat might be swamped.
 In a panic, they roused Jesus with a rebuke: “Teacher, don’t you care if we drown?”
 What happened next caused the disciples more terror than the raging storm.
 Jesus got to his feet and simply spoke the words, “Peace, be still,” as if giving a command to a well trained dog.
 Immediately, the storm subsided and the waves became calm.

 Mark closes his account with the question the disciples were asking each other in their terror: “Who is this?
 Even the wind and the waves obey him!”
 This psalm (vs. 9) provides the only credible answer, given centuries before Jesus performed his mighty miracle.
 Yahweh, God of Hosts, alone has the power to rule the raging of the sea and calm its powerful waves.
 What the disciples were slowly coming to realize was that the passenger in their boat, the one who called them to follow him, was more than just a prophet or a captivating teacher.
 He was in fact “Immanuel, God with us.”
-Charles Wesley expressed this truth eloquently in his well known hymn, Hark, the Herald Angels Sing: “Veiled in flesh the Godhead see.
+Charles Wesley expressed this truth memorably in his well-known hymn, Hark, the Herald Angels Sing: “Veiled in flesh the Godhead see.
 Hail the incarnate deity!”